-A Screening Panel reviews all the facts developed by the informal complaint, the Respondent's answer, the OPC's investigation and the Screening Panel hearing.
+A Screening Panel reviews all the facts developed by the informal complaint, the Respondent's answer, the OPC's investigation and the information obtained during the Screening Panel hearing.
 After this review, the Screening Panel may make any of the following determinations or recommendations:

-- Dismissal for lack of merit; - Dismissal with a letter of caution;
+- Dismissal for lack of merit; - Dismissal with a letter of caution:

-- Dismissal by referral to Diversion Committee; - > Dismissal by referral to Professionalism Counseling Board; - Recommendation that the attorney be (privately) admonished or publicly reprimanded; - If the Screening Panel recommends an admonition or public reprimand, the attorney can file an exception to the recommendation with the Committee Chair. - The OPC can file an exception to any of the determinations or recommendations with the Committee Chair.
-It should be noted that the OPC filed one exception during year 2013-2014.
-This exception was granted during this year 2014-2015. - Following the Screening Panel Hearing, or upon completion of the Exceptions Hearing, if an Exception has been filed, the Committee Chair issues a formal determination and can either sustain, dismiss, or modify the Screening Panel's determination or recommendation of discipline. - After final written determination of the Committee Chair, where an exception had been filed, the OPC or an attorney can appeal by filing a request for review with the Supreme Court for reversal or modification.
+- Dismissal by referral to Diversion Committee; - Dismissal by referral to Professionalism Counseling Board; - > Recommendation that the attorney be (privately) admonished or publicly reprimanded: - If the Screening Panel recommends an admonition or public reprimand, the attorney can file an exception to the recommendation with the Committee Chair. - The OPC can file an exception to any of the determinations or recommendations with the Committee Chair. - Following the Screening Panel Hearing, or upon completion of the Exceptions Hearing, if an Exception has been filed, the Committee Chair issues a formal determination and can either sustain, dismiss, or modify the Screening Panel's determination or recommendation of discipline. - After final written determination of the Committee Chair, where an exception has been filed, the OPC or an attorney can appeal by filing a request for review with the Supreme Court for reversal or modification.
 The OPC refers to these as "Administrative Appeals." - A finding of probable cause that a Formal Complaint be filed with the District Court. - A determination that a Formal Complaint should be filed is not appealable.

-If the Screening Panel determines that the informal complaint should be filed as a

-Formal Complaint, Rule 14-511 of the RLDD requires the OPC to prepare the Formal Complaint for the signature of the Chair of the Committee.
+If the Screening Panel determines that the informal complaint should be filed as a Formal Complaint, Rule 14-511 of the RLDD requires the OPC to prepare the Formal Complaint for the signature of the Chair of the Committee.
 Often the attorney has more than one informal complaint pending against him/her.
 If there is more than one informal complaint involved, an informal complaint may also pass through the Screening Panel process and can be combined into a single Formal Complaint ("Combined with Formal").
 Once a Formal Complaint is filed, if an attorney has other informal complaints or a Request for Assistance filed against him/her, in lieu of the Screening Panel process the OPC may elect to hold the cases for presentation at any Sanctions Hearing resulting from the Formal Complaint ("Hold for Sanctions"), pursuant to Rule 14-515 (a)(3) of the RLDD.